Shelling of links and star clusters in edgewise subdivision of a simplex: Preliminaries

-In this paper we investigate the shellability of $T_{k,q}$ and some of its subcomplexes, and here we give a brief overview of the concept of shellability.
-More details about shellability an interested reader can find in \cite{Bj-Wa1} and \cite{Ziegler} (section 8).
+In this paper we explore the shellability of $T_{k,q}$ and some of its subcomplexes.
+Here we provide a brief overview of the concept of shellability.
+More details can be found in \cite{Bj-Wa1} and Section~8 of \cite{Ziegler}.
 As a good general reference for the basic definitions and notations about simplicial complexes we recommend \cite{Matbook} or \cite{Mun}.

-A simplicial complex $K$ is \textit{shellable} if $K$ is pure and there exists a linear ordering (\textit{\textit{shelling order}}) $F_1, F_2,\ldots, F_t$ of maximal faces (\textit{facets}) of $K$ such that for all $i < j\leq t$, there exist some $l < j$ and a vertex $v$ of $F_j$, such that
+A simplicial complex $K$ is \textit{shellable} if $K$ is pure and there exists a linear ordering (\textit{\textit{shelling order}}) $F_1, F_2,\ldots, F_t$ of maximal faces (facets) of $K$ such that for all $i < j\leq t$, there exist some $l < j$ and a vertex $v$ of $F_j$, such that